64: 0104 (Starting Roster 1 | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Invulnerable Attack: What makes Wolf's Reflector different from Fox's is that aside from making the reflected projectile move faster, it has much longer invincibility frames.
 This allows him to pretty much avoid many attacks with proper timing.

-- Jack-of-All-Stats: While Fox is a Glass Cannon, Wolf is more well-rounded, having above-average weight, excellent mobility, fast and far-reaching attacks, a decent projectile, and decent power throughout his moveset.
+- Jack-of-All-Stats: While Fox is a Glass Cannon, Wolf is more well-rounded, having higher weight, excellent mobility, fast and far-reaching attacks, a decent projectile, and decent power throughout his moveset.
 He's held back however by his extreme vulnerability to chain grabs, and possessing a strict and easily gimpable recovery.

 - Leitmotif: The Star Wolf Theme.
 Received a remix in both Brawl and 3DS/Wii U (back to back with Zoness).
 The Star Fox: Assault rendition of his theme is also present in both games.